WijiKurniawan/Final_Project_CRUD_Laravel/README.md

 ## Installation
 To set up this project locally, follow these steps:

-1.  bashCopy codecomposer install
+1.  composer install

-2.  bashCopy codecp .env.example .envUpdate the **.env** file with your database credentials.
+2. cp .env.example .envUpdate the **.env** file with your database credentials.

-3.  bashCopy codephp artisan key:generate
+3.  php artisan key:generate

-4.  bashCopy codephp artisan migrate
+4.  php artisan migrate

-5.  bashCopy codephp artisan serveThe application will be available at **http://localhost:8000**.
+5.  php artisan serveThe application will be available at **http://localhost:8000**.

 Contributing